 Glyka Nera Beach

-Latitude: N 35.201796 | Longitude: E 24.107225
+Latitude: N 35.201796

-- Sand mixed with pebbles
+Characteristics: Sand mixed with pebbles – Very little organization.

-One thing that should be said before I start writing about Glyka Nera is that if this beach should top of the list of the best nudist beaches in Crete.
+One thing that should be said before I start writing about Glyka Nera is that this beach should be at the top of the list of the best nudist beaches in Crete.

-The best way to access the beach is by boat from Loutro, or also hiking (either from Loutro or Chora Sfakion).
-As a matter of fact, whenever visiting Glyka Nera, our base would be Loutro.
+The best way to access the beach is by boat from Loutro, or by hiking (either from Loutro or Chora Sfakion).
+Whenever visiting Glyka Nera, our base would be Loutro.

-Many people staying in Loutro hike the coastal path to Glyka Nera as well. however, I prefer to sit back and enjoy the boat ride and the coastal landscape on the way to the beach.
+Many people staying in Loutro hike the coastal path to Glyka Nera as well.
+However, I prefer to sit back and enjoy the boat ride and the coastal landscape on the way to the beach.

-On my first visit to Glyka Nera, I left my water supplies back in the hotel in Loutro (yes, I know…!) and it was impossible to find freshwater in any of the famous sweet water springs since the previous winter had been terribly dry.
+On my first visit to Glyka Nera, I left my water supplies back in the hotel in Loutro (yes, I know…!) and it was impossible to find fresh water in any of the famous sweet water springs since the previous winter had been terribly dry.

-Where to Stay near Glyka Nera, Crete
+Where to Stay Near Glyka Nera

-If you prefer to stay in Chora Sfakion
+If you prefer to stay in Chora Sfakion:

 - No Problem Luxury Suite is a one-bedroom apartment a few meters from the sea.